-Members of the Rating/ Grading Committee shall upfront disclose in writing their interest, if any, to the Compliance Officer in the Securities being rated/ graded by Acuité.
-Such member/s shall refrain from participating in such rating/ grading by Acuité.
+Members of the Rating Committee shall upfront disclose in writing their interest, if any, to the Compliance Officer in the Securities / instruments / facilities that are considered for rating by Acuité.
+Such member/s shall refrain from participating in such rating by Acuité.